ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Resource Types # {#iana-rt}

-IANA is asked to enter the following values into the Resource Type (rt=) Link Target Attribute Values subregistry within the Constrained Restful Environments (CoRE) Parameters registry defined in {{RFC6690}}.
+IANA is asked to enter the following values in the "Resource Type (rt=) Link Target Attribute Values" registry within the "Constrained Restful Environments (CoRE) Parameters" registry group.

 ~~~~~~~~~~~
 +----------------+------------------------------+-------------------+